formix/infernal-engine/README.md

 A collaborating model can be loaded either between inference execution or during a rule interpretation.
-After the inference execution, the engine can return its full internal state as a JavaScript object or restraint the returned object to the facts that changed during the last inference execution.
+After the inference execution, the engine can return its full internal state as a JavaScript object or restraint the returned object to facts that changed during the last inference execution.
 In both cases, rules are not included in that state.

 **Infernal Engine** can have a tracing function attached to help debugging and